ucsc/site-campus-climate/campus-impacts/index.md

 - Waived some late fees and provided some emergency loans to students in specific financial aid situations.
 - Launched a labor-intensive process for the partial posting of grade rosters.
 - Worked on class prerequisite issues to ensure students could enroll in the most appropriate class, and worked with the Senate to develop new procedures for prerequisite assessment where needed.
-- Provided temporary waivers from satisfactory progress to some student athletes for whom missing grades indicated a lack of credits in official records.
+- Provided temporary waivers from satisfactory progress for some student athletes for whom missing grades indicated a lack of credits in official records.
 - Modified the approach to students on academic probation.
 - Reached out to many instructors individually for grades desperately needed by students for financial aid, prerequisite, graduation, major declaration, graduate school applications, internship applications, scholarships.